arcadejk/kdrama-fandom/README.md

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/c703912b-60de-4b9f-896c-b6949f99e301)

-  -When the user enters his/her name and surname first without entering the other elements, and clicks on Submit, it asks him/her to enter the email.
+  -When the user enters his/her name and surname first without entering the other elements and clicks on Submit, it asks him/her to enter the email.

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/dbafc5a2-2a35-48aa-aa2f-7dc7439afdd2)